thien/stereo.vision/report.md

 The left and right image channels are then used to create the disparity.
 In the event that there is information missing, two methods were tested.

-During my testing, I found that the quality of the left and right image channels improve the performance of the disparity.

 ### 2.1 Mean Processing
 For each row in the disparity image, we calculate its non-zero mean.
 This has its own issues where it may seem imprecise; [expand here]